-Revenues are forecasted on the basis of future economic, demographic, and policy assumptions with little dependence on past trends.
+Revenues are forecasted on the basis of future economic, demographic, and policy assumptions with only some revenues projected based on past trends (see discussion on page 66).
 Expenditures are forecasted based on past trends modified by present and expected future conditions.
-Key assumptions and conclusions from this forecast are included below.
+Key assumptions and conclusions from the General Fund forecast are listed below.